 21. Robert K. Priddy II is a U.S. citizen and a resident of Brunswick County.
 He is a 70-year-old registered North Carolina voter who is eligible to vote in the November 2020 general election.
 He is at high risk of developing severe illness from the novel coronavirus because he has several serious pre-existing health conditions, and because of his age.
 In 2010, he received a kidney transplant.
 To ensure that his body does not reject the transplant, he takes medication that suppresses his immune system.
 The medication also causes borderline diabetic issues, so he receives treatment for diabetes.
 To protect his health, Mr. Priddy's doctor has advised him to stay home and avoid contact with people outside his household.
 He has remained at home since mid-March.
 He relies on his wife to shop for groceries and run other errands.
-The only time he has gone outside since mid-March was to pick up prescriptions from a drive-thru pharmacy, during which he remained in his vehicle without interacting directly with the pharmacist.
+The only time he has gone outside since midMarch was to pick up prescriptions from a drive-thru pharmacy, during which he remained in his vehicle without interacting directly with the pharmacist.
 He is uncomfortable leaving his home or being in close proximity to people other than his wife.
 He has voted in numerous elections in North Carolina.
 But for the threat of COVID-19, he would vote in the November 2020 general election in person.
 Because of the pandemic and the health risks posed by in-person voting, he is not willing to vote in person in the November 2020 general election.
-He would like to vote by mail-in absentee ballot.
+He would like to vote by mail-in absentee ballot, but he cannot safely comply with North Carolina's two-witness requirement.
+His wife is available to serve as the first witness, but he would have to jeopardize his physical well-being to ask another person to serve as the second witness.
+Although he strongly wishes to vote in the November 2020 general election, his health will be at risk if the two-witness requirement remains in effect, and he is not sure he will be able to vote.